galenhuntington/g86/README.md

 up to three zero bytes are added; an equal number of bytes will then be removed off the end of the output.

-The ASCII characters are drawn from the set of printable characters, codepoints 33 to 126, excluding the six `&,;<>\`, for a total of 86:
+The ASCII characters are drawn from the set of non-space printable characters, codepoints 33 to 126, excluding the six `&,;<>\`, for a total of 86:

 ```
 !#$%()*+-./0123456789:=?@ABCDEFGHIJKLMNOPQRSTUVWXYZ[]^_`abcdefghijklmnopqrstuvwxyz{|}~